StiegOlSauer/DUN-additional-rules/RPG_supplement.md

 ### Help from others

 Other characters or NPCs may help challenged character if they physically present, have the capacity and qualification to support character's action.
-Qualification usually means that helping party possesses challenged skill or domain mastery not lower than 1 level of negative difference than tested character's mastery.
+Qualification usually means that helping party possesses challenged skill or Domain knowledge not lower than 1 level of negative difference than tested character's mastery.
 Qualification might not be required if helping party have a good description of helping actions that do not involve challenged skill.

 Help must be declared before any dice are rolled.
 Game Master decides how many helping PCs or NPCs are allowed to act, but it is usually limited to a single helper.